 Bruges brings to mind a fairytale city.
-It is compact and easy to explore in a day however I wouldn’t necessarily recommend doing this day trip to Bruges though as the travel was a tad tedious.
+It is compact and easy to explore with only a day in Bruges however I wouldn’t necessarily recommend doing this day trip to Bruges as the travel was a tad tedious.
 I look forward to going back to Belgium and exploring Brussels and Antwerp.

-Spending a day in Bath was one of the final things I wanted to cross off my London to-do list before I moved back to New Zealand in 2012.
+Spending a day in Bath was one of the final things I wanted to cross off my London to-do list before I moved back to New Zealand after spending six months in London in 2012.

 I caught the train from Paddington for the day which was expensive at £47.50 return.
 Another option would have been to book myself on a day trip like this one which start at £45, but I’d already been to Stonehenge and wanted enough time in Bath to explore everything I wanted to.

 It was a happy solo trip and with a bit of research before I went I had a good plan of what I wanted to see and do and was able to achieve all this within just a day in Bath.